nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 \-Repeated rounds 32-35 an extra time (3x instead of 2x)

-\-Then, 7 rounds of HDC (repeating round 34 essentially)
+\-Then, added 7 rounds of HDC (repeating round 34 essentially)

 \-When I got the length right on my wrists, I added a row of scallops for cuffs.
 I used the same row as the one used to finish the bottom of the bodice.